 Fifty-five years ago, my parents purchased their dream home for $63,000.
 Today that house sells for $800,000.
-That sounds like huge appreciation, but it isn’t.
-It’s only a return rate of 5% a year.
+That’s a return rate of 5% a year.
 During this same time-period, inflation has averaged 3.8% a year.

 This is why it often pays to own some real estate.
 It’s an asset that keeps up with inflation.
 And Boomer, you know what inflation is.

 Inflation is a stealth cancer that will crush your retirement dreams.

 Boomer, if you own an $800,000 home, it’s possible you don’t need any more real estate in your portfolio.
 Instead, it may be time to start focusing on stocks and bonds to diversify your portfolio.